ChronoSheets/ChronoSheets-CSharp-Client/docs/UsualHoursApi.md

 <a name="usualhourssetusualhours"></a>
 # **UsualHoursSetUsualHours**
-> CsApiApiResponseBoolean UsualHoursSetUsualHours (CsApiSetUsualHoursRequest request, string xChronosheetsAuth)
+> CSApiResponseBoolean UsualHoursSetUsualHours (CSSetUsualHoursRequest request, string xChronosheetsAuth)

 Set usual hours (rostered hours) for an employee